vazhinskiyevgeniy/edgeazure/README.rst

 .. figure:: ./assets/test-kiosk_0.png

 Here is an example of the networking section that you would encounter when creating a new VM.
+Make sure to select instance region.
+In this demo we will use **(US) Central US**.

 .. figure:: ./assets/test-kiosk_0_0.png

+Select the subnet.

 .. figure:: ./assets/test-kiosk_0_1.png